What is the Eurovision opening music and how long has ‘Te Deum’ featured in the song contest?

 The Prelude to Charpentier’s ‘Te Deum’ has opened Eurovision for over sixty years.
 But how did this warlike 17th-century fanfare become the signature tune for the world’s favourite international song contest?

 The section we hear in the Eurovision titles is the first of the six original motets, the ‘Prelude (Marche en rondeau)’.

 A brassy, warlike rondo, Charpentier’s motet was thought to have been performed in celebration of a French victory in the Battle of Steenkerque, in August 1692.

-It has been used for over sixty years, since the contest was first held in the town of Lugano, Switzerland, on 24 May 1956.
+It has been used for over sixty years, since the song contest was first held in the town of Lugano, Switzerland, on 24 May 1956.

 And the ‘Prelude’ isn’t just the signature song of Eurovision; Charpentier’s fanfare is used across the European Broadcasting Union and can be heard in the opening credits of the Vienna New Year’s Concert, as well as in other Eurovision events.
 Te Deum was also the intro to Bud Greenspan’s Olympiad films.